 Midland States Bancorp, Inc. Announces Common Stock and Preferred Stock Dividends

-/EIN News/ -- EFFINGHAM, Ill., Oct.
-31, 2022 (GLOBE NEWSWIRE) -- Midland States Bancorp, Inc. (NASDAQ: MSBI) announced today that its Board of Directors declared a quarterly cash dividend of $0.29 per share of its common stock.
+EFFINGHAM, Ill., Oct.
+31, 2022 (GLOBE NEWSWIRE) -- Midland States Bancorp, Inc. MSBI announced today that its Board of Directors declared a quarterly cash dividend of $0.29 per share of its common stock.
 The dividend is payable on November 21, 2022 to all shareholders of record as of the close of business on November 14, 2022.

 The Board of Directors also declared a cash dividend of $27.56 per share on its 7.750% Fixed-Rate Reset Non-Cumulative Perpetual Preferred Stock, Series A, or $0.689 per depositary share.
 The dividend will be payable on December 30, 2022 to stockholders of record as of December 15, 2022.
 The dividend declared reflects the payment for the initial Series A dividend period from and including August 24, 2022, which was the original issue date of the Series A preferred stock, to but excluding December 30, 2022.